Illuminati (comics): Aborted reunion

-Captain America arranged another meeting of the Illuminati during the war between the Avengers and the X-Men in an attempt to talk with Namor after he was possessed by the Phoenix Force, but the meeting quickly fell apart; Professor X resented how the other four members were subconsciously blaming him for the current mess, Mister Fantastic felt that the Phoenix Five were not actually doing anything wrong as their actions had all been fundamentally beneficial, and Doctor Strange and Tony Stark felt that the meeting was pointless as they doubted that Namor would appear.
-When Namor arrived in the room after the others had left, Captain America asked him to stand down, but Namor refused, although he acknowledged that he still respected Captain America as a friend and ally.
+Captain America arranges another meeting of the Illuminati during the war between the Avengers and the X-Men in an attempt to talk with Namor after he is possessed by the Phoenix Force, but the meeting quickly falls apart; Professor X resents how the other four members were subconsciously blaming him for the current mess, Mister Fantastic feels that the Phoenix Five were not actually doing anything wrong as their actions had all been fundamentally beneficial, and Doctor Strange and Tony Stark feel that the meeting was pointless as they doubted that Namor would appear.
+When Namor arrives after the others had left, Captain America asks him to stand down, but Namor refuses.

 Colliding universes

-When Black Panther discovered a threat to the entire Marvel Universe, he saw no option but to call together the Illuminati again, including former member Black Bolt and, later, mutant scientist Beast, to deal with the threat.
-Professor X is not part of the call because he was killed by Cyclops at the end of the war between the Avengers and the X-Men.
-This new convocation of the Illuminati is now composed of the team of New Avengers.
+When Black Panther discovers a threat to the entire Marvel Universe, he reassembles the Illuminati, including Black Bolt and Beast, to deal with the threat.
+Professor X is not part of the call, having been killed by Cyclops at the end of the war between the Avengers and the X-Men.

-Before the meeting with the Illuminati, Black Panther privately confronts Namor (who had previously killed hundreds of Wakandans) in a locked and guarded room.
-Their conversation is brief but tense, with Namor, still king of Atlantis, unbowed before Black Panther's tightly controlled rage.
-Black Panther informs Namor that as soon as the current crisis is settled, Black Panther will kill him.

-When Captain America attempts to use the Infinity Gauntlet to push the colliding planet back for some time, he makes a valiant effort, but the gems are destroyed, with the exception of the time gem, which vanishes to parts unknown.
+When Captain America attempts to use the Infinity Gauntlet to push a colliding planet back, the Infinity Gems are destroyed, with the exception of the Time Gem, which vanishes.
 Afterwards, Captain America argues that the Illuminati are wrong to consider building a world-destroying weapon to help save Earth, and that doing so will corrupt them.
 Iron Man has already anticipated that Captain America will respond in that way, and therefore Doctor Strange has prepared a spell that he uses to wipe Captain America's mind of the Illuminati meeting.

-During the "Original Sin" storyline, following the murder of Uatu the Watcher, Captain America's exposure to Uatu's eye during the confrontation with the Orb restores his memory.
-After Captain America and the Avengers are transported into the future realities with the time gem, Captain America announces that the Illuminati are to be arrested.
+During the "Original Sin" storyline, following the murder of Uatu the Watcher, Captain America's exposure to Uatu's eye restores his memory.
+After Captain America and the Avengers are transported into the future realities with the Time Gem, Captain America announces that the Illuminati are to be arrested.